TheFinalDawn/TheFinalDawn/README.md

 </div>
 <br />

-<p>The card up there may be inaccurate, depending on if I've uploaded my random projects by now.</p>
+~~The card up there may be inaccurate, depending on if I've uploaded my random projects by now.~~

+Languages I know (somewhat ordered by experience):
+* JS/Node (I use this for more than I should)
+* Python
+* Java
+* C#
+* C++ (hardly any knowledge)

+Bash, CMD, and Git should be put in their own category though.

 <!--
 **TheFinalDawn/TheFinalDawn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.